SirGoodenough/HA_Blueprints/Scripts/Broadlink_ON_script.md

 Type of blueprint: SCRIPT

+What if I am having problems getting it going?

+> You can contact me for help, [see the links below](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Scripts/Broadlink_ON_script.md#contacts).

 Why do I need this?

 > This is a Script Blueprint that takes on the huge mess of scripts created by the Standard Broadlink Integration and script sequences them into functions.
 IE: 'Turn on my Chromecast' or 'Start music on my receiver'